gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 Move this encrypted model file to replace the plaintext file under::

-   <graphene repository>/Examples/tensorflow-serving-cluste/tensorFlow-serving/models/resnet50-v15-fp32/1/saved_model.pb
+   <graphene-contrib repository>/tensorflow-serving-cluste/tensorFlow-serving/models/resnet50-v15-fp32/1/saved_model.pb

 Preparing Secret Provisioning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Under trusted machine A, the user must prepare the secret provisioning server and start it.
-We can build and run the secret provisioning server in the docker, here for simplicity, we run it on the host::
+We can build and run the secret provisioning server in the Docker, here for simplicity, we run it on the host::

    cd <graphene repository>/Examples/ra-tls-secret-prov